zhaoyf23/zcm4ho/charts/oss-hogke/README.md

-# oss applications integration to ingress                      --version 1.2
+# GKE integration                      --version 1.3
 ## Prerequisites

 The installation assumes the following: